ProactivePIM: Accelerating Weight-Sharing Embedding Layer with PIM for Scalable Recommendation System: Introduction

-We propose ProactivePIM, a PIM-integrated memory architecture to address data locality and CPU-PIM communication of weight-sharing algorithm inference.
-ProactivePIM is built on a heterogeneous DIMM-HBM system, where a 2-level PIM system is built within the HBM: base-die PIM (bd-PIM) and bank-group PIM (bg-PIM).
-We analyze weight-sharing algorithms and identify two key insights: 1) Embeddings of subtables exhibit intra-GnR locality, which can be reused multiple times within and beyond a single GnR, and 2) the smallest subtables are compact enough to fit within a bank group.
-To leverage these insights, we incorporate an SRAM cache in bg-PIM to prefetch high locality embeddings before GnR execution.
-To reduce CPU-PIM communication overhead, we propose a subtable mapping strategy that duplicates selected subtables across bank groups.
-ProactivePIM can be applied for various memory-intensive workloads with skewed data access patterns and operations such as GnR or aggregation \cite{yun2022grande}.
-This includes applications like PageRank \cite{gonzalez2012powergraph} and the original DLRM, taking advantage of its cache and 2-level PIM architecture.
-The key contributions of our work are as follows:

-\begin{itemize} \item We propose ProactivePIM, a specialized memory architecture for weight-sharing algorithms.
-To our knowledge, ProactivePIM is the first to address model size reduction.
+We propose ProactivePIM, a PIM system designed to address embedding layer with weight-sharing algorithms.
+The ProactivePIM is built on a heterogeneous HBM-DIMM architecture, where a two-level PIM system is placed within the HBM: base-die PIM (bd-PIM) and bank-group PIM (bg-PIM).
+This hierarchy supports current and future DLRM inference, given the yearly increase in embedding layer memory intensity.
+We further analyze weight-sharing algorithms and identify two key insights: 1) embeddings of subtables exhibit intra-GnR locality, which can be reused multiple times within and beyond a single GnR, and 2) the smallest subtables are compact enough to fit within a bank group.
+To leverage these insights, we integrate an SRAM cache inside bg-PIM to prefetch embeddings with high intra-GnR locality before GnR execution, resulting in reduction in memory access.
+Our prefetch scheme is designed to benefit from intra-GnR locality while minimizing cache area overhead.
+To eliminate the CPU-PIM communication overhead, we propose a subtable mapping strategy that duplicates selected subtables across bank groups.
+Moreover, we optimize TT-Rec inference by reordering the computation to two-stage skinny general matrix-matrix multiplication (GEMM), thereby reducing the redundant memory access.
+In this way, our method enables scalability via model compression support.
+ProactivePIM can also be applied to memory-intensive workloads with skewed data access patterns.
+This includes applications such as PageRank \cite{gonzalez2012powergraph}, skinny GEMM \cite{cho2021accelerating} and the original DLRM, which take advantage of its static cache and 2-level PIM architecture.
+The key contributions of our work are as follows: \begin{itemize} \item We propose ProactivePIM, a PIM system for accelerating weight-sharing algorithms.
+To the best of our knowledge, our study is the first PIM system to address the model size reduction of personalized recommendation systems. \item We conducted a detailed analysis of weight-sharing algorithms, identifying their drawbacks and unique characteristics, including intra-GnR locality and subtable size imbalance. \item We provide an efficient prefetching scheme and a subtable mapping strategy that leverages the characteristics of weight-sharing algorithms.
+With these methods, ProactivePIM eliminates CPU-PIM communication overhead and achieves effective PIM speedup with minimal extra PIM area overhead.